lgc13/LucasCosta_portfolio/react/React-Tutorial/Day1/README.md

 ## Practice

 Let's create an 'About me' small app that uses functional components, and props.
-This should have hard coded data to display to the user.
-The data will not be mutable.
+   - This should have hard coded data to display to the user.
+   - The data will not be mutable.
+   - Try thinking of ways to create reusable components, so you don't have to keep repeating yourself.